-Fiscal 2020 proved to be challenging for many companies, including Microbix.
-The COVID-19 pandemic is disrupting normal antigen ordering patterns and has delayed the widespread uptake of Microbix' novel and innovative QAPs for high-risk Human Papilloma Virus (HPV) molecular testing.
-The development and registration of leading-edge QAPs to support COVID-19 test accuracy partially, but not fully, offset these disruptions and delays in fiscal 2020.
-The first half of 2021 however, has provided firm evidence of the interest in Microbix's QAPs from the global diagnostics and clinical laboratory industries, with H1 fiscal 2021 sales of close to \$2.5 million with substantial growth from both the prior quarter and prior year.
+More broadly speaking though, fiscal 2020 and 2021 have proved to be challenging for many companies, including Microbix.
+The COVID-19 pandemic is disrupting normal antigen ordering patterns and has delayed the widespread uptake of Microbix' novel and innovative QAPs for such areas as high-risk Human Papilloma Virus (HPV) molecular testing.
+The development and registration of leading-edge QAPs to support COVID-19 test accuracy have partially, but not fully, offset these disruptions and delays in fiscal 2020 and 2021.
+However, 2021 is now providing firm evidence of the interest in Microbix's QAPs from the global diagnostics and clinical laboratory industries, with YTD fiscal 2021 sales of approximately \$3.5 million demonstrating substantial growth from prior year-to-date.
 Management sees this growth continuing.